5th Grade Student, Homestead Wakefield Elementary School

 As a scout, Dia does service projects with her pack like Scouting for Food, park cleanups and organizing donations for homeless families during holidays.
 She works on service projects with We Cancerve too so that she can help people and children in need.
 Being a part of this organization, allows me to experience the joy and satisfaction of giving to those who really need our help during the tough times that they are going through.

-Dia is an exceptional scholar at her school and has received awards for being ‘Pawesome’.
-She’s won awards from Maryland Engineering Challenges 2017 Paper Airplane Challenge and Maryland Engineering Challenges 2018 Safe Racer Challenge with her team.
-She now represents her school’s First Lego League team.
-She is also the recipient of Luis Alvarez Supernova Award Medal that she earned as a part of being in the Boy Scouts of America program.
+Deetya is an exceptional scholar at her school and has received awards for being ‘Pawesome’.
+She won awards from Maryland Engineering Challenges 2017 Paper Airplane Challenge and Maryland Engineering Challenges 2018 Safe Racer Challenge with her team.
+She has represented her school’s First Lego League team and now serves on the Odyssey of the Mind team.
+She is also the recipient of Luis Alvarez Supernova Award Medal and Charles Townes Supernova Medal that she earned as a part of being in the Boy Scouts of America program.
 She was one of the first girl scouts in the history of this organization to earn this honor.

-Dia enjoys doing a lot of different things.
+Deetya enjoys doing a lot of different things.
 She volunteers at Luna’s house as because she loves animals.
 She is currently learning horseback riding, swims and performs martial arts regularly.
 She also enjoys playing cello and loves to do art projects.
 She and her brother love riding bikes, working in their kitchen garden and just hanging outside together.
 She also enjoys cooking and is learning new dishes that she can prepare herself.
+She often fixes meals for her family.